Observation Review - Bring Her (PS4)

 The best aspect of the game is by far the player controls.
 Controlling S.A.M. is a very enjoyable experience and playing the game through the eyes on an AI system in a very intriguing perspective.
 The game is played through the perspective of both cameras that are placed around the space station and through an AI sphere that players can control and move around.

-Interacting with the environment through the cameras is fairly enjoyable, but controlling the sphere is where Occupation succeeds.
+Interacting with the environment through the cameras is fairly enjoyable, but controlling the sphere is where Observation succeeds.
 The controls are smooth for the most part, and flying through the space station in the sphere ensures a good time.
 When controlling the sphere, players are able to rotate it 360 degrees, so that they can view the environment at the perfect angle.
 Additional features such as a “boost” option help make the floating experience that much more enjoyable.

 Overall, Observation has a handful of issues but is still an enjoyable game if you’re a fan of the puzzle and sci-fi genre.
 It takes around 8-10 hours to play through, which I believe is enough content to justify the $25 price tag.
 Despite only having one centralized location and some confusing puzzles along the way, the overall player controls and narrative of the story are intriguing enough to draw you in for the journey through space.